Zishaanmalik/Natural-Language-Processing/README.md

 This repository is a hands-on collection of Natural Language Processing (NLP) projects and experiments.
 All work here is built using Python and Jupyter Notebooks, so anyone can open, run, and learn step by step.

-The notebooks explore many core NLP techniques — from cleaning text to building machine-learning models — and include real examples like Word2Vec, POS tagging, and text classification.
+The notebooks explore many core NLP techniques from cleaning text to building machine-learning models  and include real examples like Word2Vec, POS tagging, text classification etc.

 ---